 For the purpose of developing a MARSSIM-based sample plan, previous data were used to determine an expected standard deviation for sample plan development.
-Surface soil and sediment samples collected and reported in the Intellus2 database were used; see Table 2.
+Surface soil and sediment samples collected and reported in the Intellus database were used; see Table 2.
 The data in Table 2 are compared with the background values in Table 1.
+Most radionuclides are below background, with Pu-239 being slightly above background.